electric-cloud/PluginLite/README.md

 6. Import plugin and promote

 ## Alternative steps to creating a plugin
-The PowerShell script createPlugin.ps1 can be used as an alternative to the instructions above:
+The PowerShell script createPlugin.ps1 can be used as an alternative to the instructions above.
+Edit dsl/promote.groovy to include your own DSL, then
 ```powershell
 ectool --server <your flow server> login <username>
 .\createPlugin.ps1 <your plugin name> <version> <description>